cloudflare/cloudflare-docs/products/railgun/src/content/user-guide/client-api/listing-and-viewing-details.md

 ---
-title: Listing and Viewing Railgun Details
+title: Listing and viewing Railgun details
 type: document
 order: 8
 pcx-content-type: configuration
 ---

-# Listing and Viewing Railgun Details
+# Listing and viewing Railgun details

 The following API calls can be used to determine details and the status or one or more Railguns assigned to an account.
 These calls are sometimes needed to determine the unique `rtkn` or `id` assigned to a Railgun.

 ## POST user_get_all